zincbase/zincdb/docs/Getting started.md

 await put(["permissions"], "hi"); // <-- Error here
 ```

-Note that plain strings can still be used as specifiers, e.g.:
+Note that plain strings can still be used as keys, e.g.:

 ```ts
 await db.get("accounts");
 ```

-However, the key is internally converted to a single specifier path, with the given key as the first specifier, e.g. the above is exactly identical to:
+However, the key is internally converted to a single specifier path, with the given string as the first specifier, thus is exactly identical to:

 ```ts
 await db.get(["accounts"]);